 Is a SPIA appropriate for the Medicaid planning you may need?
-There are requirements that an annuity has to meet for use in the Medicaid planning process if the intent is to prevent the income from the annuity from being a countable asset and excluded from mandatory spend down.
+There are requirements that a (SPIA) annuity has to meet for use in the Medicaid planning process if the intent is to prevent the income from the annuity from being a countable asset and excluded from mandatory spend down.
 It is a complicated analysis.

 - Actuarially sound

-A SPIA must also designate the state Medicaid agency as a beneficiary and it customarily must provide for equal payments with no deferred payments or balloon payments.
+A SPIA must also designate the state Medicaid agency as a beneficiary and customarily must provide for equal payments with no deferred payments or balloon payments.

 How Does a SPIA Work in Medicaid Planning?